M-Ahadi/BaleRed/README.md

 payload.type = "document"

-payload.content.caption = "caption of the audio"
+payload.content.caption = "caption of the file"

-payload.content.file_id = "file_id of the audio"
+payload.content.file_id = "file_id of the file"

-payload.content.file_hash = "accessHash of the audio"
+payload.content.file_hash = "accessHash of the file"

 payload.content.file_name = "name of the file"